tomas/reply/README.md

 var opts = {
   name: {
-    message: 'Please type in your name.',
+    message : 'Please type in your name.',
     allow_empty: false // will require an answer
   },
   username: {
-    default: 'nobody' // if left empty, will fall back to this value
-    type: 'string'    // ensure value is not a number },
+    default : 'nobody' // if left empty, will fall back to this value type    : 'string'    // ensure value is not a number },
   gender: {
-    options: ['Male', 'Female', 'Robot', 'Rather not say'] },
+    options : ['Male', 'Female', 'Robot', 'Rather not say'] },
   password: {
     message : 'Password, please.',